risk-first/website/menagerie/Software-Dependency-Risk.md

 - At the other end of the spectrum, clients will happily pay for software if it clearly **reduces complexity**.
 Take [Amazon Web Services (AWS)](https://en.wikipedia.org/wiki/Amazon_Web_Services).
 The essential trade here is that you substitute the complexity of hosting and maintaining various pieces of software, in exchange for monthly payments ([Funding Risk](Schedule-Risk#Funding-Risk) for you).
 Since the AWS _interfaces_ are specific to Amazon, there is significant [Boundary Risk](Boundary-Risk) in choosing this option.
 - In the middle there are lots of **substitute options** and therefore high competition.
 Because of this, prices are pushed towards zero, and and therefore often advertising is used to monetarize the product.
 [Angry Birds](https://en.wikipedia.org/wiki/Angry_Birds) is a classic example:  initially, it had demo and paid versions, however [Rovio](https://en.wikipedia.org/wiki/Rovio_Entertainment) discovered there was much more money to be made through advertising than from the [paid-for app](https://www.deconstructoroffun.com/blog/2017/6/11/how-angry-birds-2-multiplied-quadrupled-revenue-in-a-year).

-tbd.  include diagram
+### Managing Risks

-### Risks Mitigated
+So far, we've considered only how the different approaches to [Software Dependencies](Software-Dependency-Risk) change the landscape of risks we face to mitigate some [Feature Risk](Feature-Risk) or other.

-So far, we've considered only how [Software Dependencies](Software-Dependency-Risk) can alleviate complexity from our codebases.
 But with [Software Dependencies](Software-Dependency-Risk) we can construct dependency networks to give us all kinds of features and mitigate all kinds of risk.
+That is, _the features we are looking for are to mitigate some kind of risk_.

 Let's look at some: